-As anyone who has done business in California knows, there is no shortage of employment laws in this state.
+Naturally, as anyone who has done business in California knows, there is no shortage of employment laws in this state.
 In keeping with this trend, there are numerous new laws taking effect in 2018.
 Some of them include:

 In order to lessen the gender pay gap, employers may no longer ask applicants about their previous salary.
 If an applicant asks about the salary for a job, employers must give a pay range.

-Organizations with more than five employees must post a notice about transgender rights; if there are more than 50 employees, training to address issues surrounding harassment based on gender identity, expression, and sexual orientation is required.
+Organizations with more than five employees must post a notice about transgender rights.
+If there are more than 50 employees, training to address issues surrounding harassment based on gender identity, expression, and sexual orientation is required.

 Marijuana may now be legal in California, but employers can still deny employment to those who use it recreationally.

 As with California (and Massachusetts, for that matter), New York City has put a ban on inquiries into an applicant’s current or previous salary.
 This law went into effect late last year, as an amendment to New York City’s Human Rights Law.
-The other major piece of legislation being implemented this year is what is known as paid safe leave, which applies to those affected by domestic violence, sexual assault, stalking, and human trafficking.
+The other major piece of legislation being implemented this year is what is known as paid safe leave.
+It applies to those affected by domestic violence, sexual assault, stalking, and human trafficking.

 Outside of the city, the New York Assembly has passed a law that, as of Jan.
 1, extends eligibility for Paid Family Leave to all employees working for private employers.
 This provides job-protected, paid time off to care for a newborn or adopted child, to care for a close relative or family member with a serious health problem, or to help a family member who is a deployed member of the armed services.